‘when I hear the word culture, that’s when I reach for my revolver’ -Hanns Johst

 Because it provokes anxiety, or maybe we could even say it is anxiety, there is temptation to deposit infant sex back in transcendent symbols.
 This reaction involves a cutting sensation, and this is a sense of the term ‘sacred’, where something is separated off onto another realm, where the germ escapes back into a superegoic beyond.
 This way the burden is relieved at the cost of a new cultural subjugation.
 However, through the course of modernity this transcendence becomes precarious and less plausible.
 Traditional sublimation becomes tenuous as the arrangements and mechanisms that support this process deteriorate.
 This would mean that we are drifting in a threshold where some kind of ‘postmodernity’ is increasingly being forced upon us as a necessity.
 Is it possible to get distance from this germ without restoring transcendence?

 The burden of the immanence of infant sex is what French psychoanalysts called jouissance. and at an aesthetic level this registers as intensities of color, heat, speed, distance, pain, pleasure… it is like a prism from which all possible affects are distilled.
 The issue that will concern us going forward is how this substance can be separated and combined on different ontological registers.

-This leads to the necessity of cultural simulacra, where one feigns veneration for infant sex as a transcendent symbol.
-In this way immanence becomes a secret crime committed against modernity, culture and markets, which are complicit in their insistence on transcendence.
+This leads to the necessity of cultural simulacra, where one feigns veneration for transcendent symbols.
+In this way immanence becomes a secret crime committed against modernity, culture and markets, which are complicit in their laws of transcendence.
 These systems are immunized against the immanence of infant sex.
 In order to resist them, it is necessary to trick their immunity by feigning simulacra of cultural transcendence.
 This would explain the more daring varieties of Hegelianism from Pierre Klossowski to Slavoj Zizek, the thinkers who have understood that truly subverting transcendence requires dancing with the devil.